cynic-net/pactivate/README.md

 this after the virtualenv has been built will not change the interpreter used in the existing virtualenv.

+__.python Link in Windows__

+Unfortunately, while symlinks are available in modern versions of Windows, they are [essentially unusable][gfw-symlinks] in most circumstances.
+(This is why Git Bash `ln -s` copies files by default.)
+The developers are currently considering other methods for specifying a specific Python interpreter under Windows.

 ### Command-line options

 - `-b BUILD`: Set the build dir